Foundations of Exceptionality – EDSP 521

 Interview Assignment

-IEP Project: The Final IEP Assignment
+IEP Project: Final IEP Assignment

 An IEP will be completed using a provided Present Level of Academic Achievement and Functional Performance (PLAAFP).
-While the length of a completed IEP will vary, the candidate must complete all parts of the provided template form, which includes 3 written, standards-based goals, a list of 5 accommodations/modifications appropriate to the student in the provided scenario, and a rationale for the placement decision.
+While the length of a completed IEP will vary, the candidate must complete all parts of the provided template form, which includes three written, standards-based goals, a list of five accommodations/modifications appropriate to the student in the provided scenario, and a rationale for the placement decision.
 (CLO: A, C, D)

 Pre-ed TPA Practice Task 2 Assignment or IRIS Center Online Learning Module Assignment